Alexander horned sphere: Schoenflies theorem counterexample

+It was initially conjectured that this would generalize to 3D: that any embedded 2-sphere in $\mathbb{R}^3$ could be straightened into a standard round sphere.
+The Alexander horned sphere proves this is impossible.

+Because the fundamental group of the exterior of the Alexander horned sphere is non-trivial ($\pi_1(D_{ext}) \neq 0$), while the fundamental group of the exterior of a standard sphere is trivial ($\pi_1 = 0$), there can be no homeomorphism of the ambient space $\mathbb{R}^3$ that maps one to the other.

+A homeomorphism of the entire space would have to preserve the fundamental group of the complement.
+Since the groups are different, the embeddings are fundamentally different.

+The Alexander horned sphere is topologically a sphere, but it is not ambiently homeomorphic to the standard sphere.

+The Mazur–Brown theorem

+Despite the failure of the original Schoenflies theorem in 3D, a version of it was salvaged in 1960 by Morton Brown and Barry Mazur.
+Known as the generalized Schoenflies theorem, it states that the theorem does hold for all dimensions $n$ if the embedding of the sphere is "locally flat" everywhere.
+The Alexander horned sphere avoids this because it is not locally flat at the points of its Cantor set.

 Impact on theory

 The horned sphere, together with its inside, is a topological 3-ball, the Alexander horned ball, and so is simply connected; i.e., every loop can be shrunk to a point while staying inside.
 The exterior is not simply connected, unlike the exterior of the usual round sphere; a loop linking a torus in the above construction cannot be shrunk to a point without touching the horned sphere.
 This shows that the Jordan–Schönflies theorem does not hold in three dimensions, as Alexander had originally thought.
 Alexander also proved that the theorem does hold in three dimensions for piecewise linear/smooth embeddings.
 This is one of the earliest examples where the need for distinction between the categories of topological manifolds, differentiable manifolds, and piecewise linear manifolds became apparent.

 Now consider Alexander's horned sphere as an embedding into the 3-sphere, considered as the one-point compactification of the 3-dimensional Euclidean space R^{3}.
 The closure of the non-simply connected domain is called the solid Alexander horned sphere.
 Although the solid horned sphere is not a manifold, R. H. Bing showed that its double (which is the 3-manifold obtained by gluing two copies of the horned sphere together along the corresponding points of their boundaries) is in fact the 3-sphere.
 One can consider other gluings of the solid horned sphere to a copy of itself, arising from different homeomorphisms of the boundary sphere to itself.
 This has also been shown to be the 3-sphere.
 The solid Alexander horned sphere is an example of a crumpled cube; i.e., a closed complementary domain of the embedding of a 2-sphere into the 3-sphere.